A Hero's Death

-After a well-publicized chart battle with American singer Taylor Swift, A Hero's Death debuted at number two in the United Kingdom behind her album Folklore because of a last-minute sales tactic on Swift's part.
+After a well-publicised chart battle with American singer Taylor Swift, A Hero's Death debuted at number two in the United Kingdom behind her album Folklore because of a last-minute sales tactic on Swift's part.

 Background and recording

 Following the release of Dogrel, Fontaines D.C. embarked on a spring 2019 tour with British punk rock band IDLES.
 This included a North American leg from March to May 2019.
 Following the North American leg of the tour, the band performed at several European summer music festivals including Glastonbury, Roskilde, Viva, StereoLeto, TRNSMT, Dour, Y Not, Haldern Pop, and Ypsigrock.
 Following the European summer festival circuit, the band went on a fall 2019 North American tour as the headlining act.
 The band finishing touring for Dogrel with a headlining tour across Europe, concluding in February 2020.

 During the tour, the band wrote and recorded material for their second studio album.
 The album is produced by Dan Carey, who produced their debut album, Dogrel.
 On 5 May 2020, the band released the single "A Hero's Death" with a corresponding music video.
 With the release of the single, the band announced the release of the album for 31 July 2020.

 According to lead singer Grian Chatten, the album's name was inspired by a line in a play by Irish writer Brendan Behan.
 Chatten said the album title is "an effort to balance sincerity and insincerity, but more broadly it's about the battle between happiness and depression, and the trust issues that can form tied to both of those feelings".
 The album cover features a statue of the Irish mythological demigod Cú Chulainn entitled "The Dying Cuchulain" by Oliver Sheppard.